Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: First Properties of IGO

-Determining an optimal value for $c$ to reduce the variance of the update is difficult, though: the optimal value actually depends on possible correlations between $\widetilde\nabla_\theta\ln P_\theta$ and the function $f$.
-The only general result is that one should shift $w$ so that $0$ lies within its range.
+Thus, one may be tempted to introduce a well chosen value of $c$ so as to reduce the variance of the update.
+However, determining an optimal value for $c$ is difficult: the optimal value minimizing the variance actually depends on possible correlations between $\widetilde\nabla_\theta\ln P_\theta$ and the function $f$.
+The only general result is that one should shift $w$ such that $0$ lies within its range.
 Assuming independence, or dependence with enough symmetry, the optimal shift is when the weights average to $0$.

-\paragraph{Adaptive learning rate.} Comparing consecutive updates to evaluate a learning rate or step size is an effective measure.
-For example, in back-propagation, the update sign has been used to adapt the learning rate of each single weight in an artificial neural network \cite{silva1990acceleration}.
-In CMA-ES, a step size is adapted depending on whether recent steps tended to move in a consistent direction or to backtrack.
-This is measured by considering the changes of the mean $m$ of the Gaussian distribution.
-For a probability distribution $P_\theta$ on an arbitrary search space, in general no notion of mean may be defined.
-However, it is still possible to define ``backtracking'' in the evolution of $\theta$ as follows.